 - Make a pyramid or teepee out of leftover wood and fire it with kindling.
 Never fire the scrap wood with gas.
 Instead, allow it to catch fire.

 - After the stump has been burned, begin breaking up any large pieces of stump or root that remain in the holes.
-To avoid starting an unintentional fire, keep all charred pieces in a fire-safe container.
+Keep all charred pieces in a fire-safe container to avoid an unintentional fire.

-- Fill up the burned-out hole with fresh and new soil and plant a plant in your new tree stump planter.
+- Fill up the burned-out hole with fresh and new soil and plant a new tree stump planter.

 How to hollow out a stump with a chainsaw